How to Create and Use Bash Scripts in Linux

 Looping is very useful in any programming language.
 It lets you run a series of commands multiple times, usually over a collection of objects, for example, running a command for every file in a directory.

-There are several different types of loop, I won't go into detail as to which one does what and when you should use one or the other.
+There are several types of loops; I won't go into detail as to which one does what and when you should use one or the other.
 You can read more about looping in the article below.

 While loop in Bash Script

-The while loop is the easiest loop and works by evaluating a condition, similar to an if statement above, and if true runs a block of code.
-If the condition is still true it will run the code again, over and over, until the condition is false.
+The while loop is the easiest and works by evaluating a condition, similar to an if statement above, and if true, runs a block of code.
+If the condition is still true, the code will run again, over and over, until the condition is false.

 The basic syntax for a while loop is shown below.
 It will output the numbers 1 through 10 on the screen.